 We’re happy to see that you’ve decided that your class, club or department could benefit from having a Facebook account.
 These are some guidelines that will help you set up that account so that you can get the most out of it.

-1. Tell the Communications and Marketing Department.
+1. Tell the Office of Communications and Marketing.
 Contact the College and let them know what your intentions are for the account.
-The College’s New Media and Marketing Coordinator will help you create your accounts and add you to our social media directory.
-Contact Lindsey Nemcek at 847-735-5019.
+The College’s social media expert will help you create your accounts and add you to our social media directory.
+Contact Lindsey Nemcek at 847-735-5019 or email@example.com.

 2. Facebook Page or Group?
 There is a difference between the two.
 We suggest that you do your research, but here are a few key points:

--A Page is most similar to a normal profile on Facebook; it has the capability to have friends, post pictures, and comment as an individual entity, whereas a Group is administered by your personal profile.
-When you post on the Group’s wall, it identifies you.
+-A Page is most similar to a normal profile on Facebook; it has the capability to have fans, post pictures, and comment as an individual entity, whereas a Group is administered by your personal profile.
+When you post on the Group’s wall, it identifies you personally.
 It also has many of the applications a normal profile displays.

 -A Group is intended for more personal use, whereas a Page is more professional and requires that you have authorization from the College to create it.

 -We suggest that if you are creating a Facebook account for a particular class or social club, you use a Group.
 It will provide for more one-on-one connections and identify who is speaking at all times.
 If you are creating a Facebook account for your academic department or athletic team, use a Page.
 It allows for you to manage larger accounts in a simpler way.

 -Keep in mind that Pages can be found by external search engines; Groups cannot.

 3. Design.
 Now that you’ve decided to create a Facebook Page or Group, you will need to design the profile.
 There are several steps to complete, like deciding your account’s name, picture, and information.